 General health needs include health promotion, preventive care, treatment of acute and chronic illness, and appropriate referral for more specialized needs where required.
 In the report, we hear Robert’s story of feeling neglected in the care of his physicians.

 “Even though during my appointments to the medical centre, doctors haven’t discussed health promotion with me and they don’t even have a scale to measure my body weight, I still try to engage in activities that would enhance my health and wellbeing.
 It’s not easy as most fitness facilities and equipment are not accessible.
-I’m yet to find dietary advice for people with spinal cord injury or identify a dentist near my place of residence with accessible facility and equipment.”
+I’m yet to find dietary advice for people with spinal cord injury or identify a dentist near my place of residence with accessible facility and equipment.”- Robert

 Robert was a prime example of an individual with a physical disability who was withheld information on health promotion interventions by his doctors.
 Robert experienced barriers which included inadequate equipment, inaccessible environments and lack of availability within his community which put him further at risk of being excluded from quality health services.